narayanram-n2r/nix-os-config/README.md

 To use this configuration repository, follow these steps:

-1. Clone the repository to your local machine: `git clone <repository-url>`
+1. Clone the repository to your local machine: `git clone https://github.com/narayanram-n2r/nix-os-config.git`

 2. Open the `configuration.nix` file in a text editor.
 Customize the system parameters, package installations, services, networking, and other sections based on your requirements.
 Feel free to refer to the existing configuration and documentation for guidance.